Reflected stochastic partial differential equations with fully local monotone coefficients in infinite dimensional domains: Applications

 where $u: [0, T] \times\mathbb{T}^3\rightarrow \mathbb{R}^3$ represents the velocity field, $p: [0, T] \times \mathbb{T}^3 \rightarrow \mathbb{R}$ is the pressure, $\nu > 0$ is the viscosity coefficient, $\{W_k,k\geq 1\}$ is a sequence of independent Brownian motions on a complete filtered probability space $(\Omega,\mathcal{F},\mathbb{F},\P)$, and $W=\{W_k\}$ can be viewed as a cylindrical Wiener process on the Hilbert space $l_2$ (space of all sequences of square summable real numbers with standard norm $\|\cdot\|_{l_2}$), the coefficient $\sigma(t,x,u): [0,T]\times \mathbb{T}^3\times \mathbb{R}^3 \to \mathbb{R}^3\times l_2$, and $g_N: \mathbb{R}_+ \rightarrow \mathbb{R}_+$ is a smooth taming function satisfying for some given $N > 0$:

-This equation was studied by M. Röckner and X. Zhang \cite{RZ09a,RZ09b}, also M. Röckner and T. Zhang \cite{RZ12}, etc. The motivation to study this equation originates from the deterministic case, where a bounded strong solution of the classical 3D Navier-Stokes equation coincides with the solution of equation \eqref{eq:tamedNSE} (with $\sigma = 0$) for large enough $N$.
+This equation was studied by M. R\"{o}ckner and X. Zhang \cite{RZ09}, also M. R\"{o}ckner and T. Zhang \cite{RZ12}, etc. The motivation to study this equation originates from the deterministic case, where a bounded strong solution of the classical 3D Navier-Stokes equation coincides with the solution of equation \eqref{eq:tamedNSE} (with $\sigma = 0$) for large enough $N$.

 We introduce $\mathbb{H}^m=\{u\in H^m(\mathbb{T}^3;\mathbb{R}^3):\text{div}u=0,\int_{\mathbb{T}^3}u=0\}$ with the usual $H^m$ norm, $m\in \N$.
 Note that $\mathbb{H}^0$ coincides with $\{u\in L^2(\mathbb{T}^3;\mathbb{R}^3):\text{div} u=0,\int_{\mathbb{T}^3}u=0\}.$ Let $P$ be the Leray orthogonal projection from $L^{2}(\mathbb{T}^3;\R^{3})$ to $\mathbb{H}^{0}$ (see, e.g., \cite{RRS16} Chapter 2).
 It is well known that $P$ commutes with the derivative operators and is symmetric.
 For any $u \in \mathbb{H}^{2}$, define